MartinKuhne/mkuhne.github.io/docs/index.md

 # About me

 My name is Martin Kuhne.
-I’m a dad, husband, software engineer, dreamer, traveler and real estate investor.
+I’m a dad, software engineer, dreamer and traveler.